 Choosing a film might at first appear a daunting proposition.
 How do you know which one is right for you and what are the differences?

 We love all our films equally (naturally) but many film photographers have a personal preference based on several attributes including grain structure, contrast, exposure latitude and speed.
 Our film format animation gives a quick overview of the different types of film and our ISO animation covers the applications of each film speed.
-Which to choose will be down to personal preference but we have given you some pointers here
+Which to choose will be down to personal preference but we have given you some pointers here.

 Many retailers around the world stock our products but they aren’t always on display (films, for example, are best kept refrigerated).
 If you can’t see what you are after in your local photographic store we recommend asking at the counter.
 If they don’t stock it then get in touch with us and we will speak to our regional distributors.

 We have also created a handy tool which will let you find a local stockist as well as online retailers in your country.
-If you live in the UK you can also buy directly from us via this website.
+If you live in the UK or USA you can also buy directly from us via this website.

 Congratulations you have shot a roll of film and are half way through your analogue journey.
 Luckily processing film and printing in a darkroom is just as much fun as the shooting!
 There is something very special about seeing your print develop for the first time and with a little bit of practice, you will soon be able to master a variety of creative techniques to take your images to the next level.